 AFTERNOON | CLASSROOM CONVERSATIONS SELECTED AUCKLAND HIGH SCHOOLS

-Michael Hill Violin Competition Competitors and Fellows will be out visiting local high schools around Tāmaki Makaurau to lead interactive workshops with student performers and teaching staff.
+Competitors and Fellows visit local high schools around Tāmaki Makaurau to lead interactive workshops with students and teaching staff.

 7.30PM – TICKETED EVENT | COMPETITION SEMI-FINALS – ROUND III AUCKLAND TOWN HALL CONCERT CHAMBER

-The first ‘session’ of ROUND III features three of the six advancing semi-finalists.
-This stage of the competition challenges the competitors to display their impeccable artistry and leadership skills when, on just 90 minutes’ rehearsal, they must lead one of Mozart’s sublime string quintets with eminent NZ musicians Amalia Hall, Gillian Ansell, Robert Ashworth and Ashley Brown.
+Three of the six advancing semi-finalists displayed their impeccable artistry and leadership skills by leading one of Mozart’s sublime string quintets with just 90 minutes’ rehearsal time.
+They were joined on stage by eminent NZ musicians Amalia Hall, Gillian Ansell, Robert Ashworth and Ashley Brown to complete their quintet ensemble.

 Thursday 8 June